 The pancreas does not produce enough insulin.
 Insulin helps convert blood sugar into energy.
 Without the insulin to help the sugar get out of the bloodstream, the body starts burning up fats and dumping ketones into the bloodstream.
 They make your bloodstream acidic and destroy your organs.
 Fix it by creating a normal blood sugar.
 You can do this by elevating blood glucose with food, oral glucose, D50 or glucagon.
 If blood sugar is too high, you give fluid bolus and O2 for prehospital care and hospitals give insulin.

 Hypoglycemia - low blood sugar <80mg/dL S&S - weakness, sweating, AMS

-Hyperglycemia - DKA - absence or resistance to insulin producing high glucose levels.
+Hyperglycemia - DKA - absence or resistance to insulin-producing high glucose levels.
 Kussmaul = deep, rapid respirations.
-May be slimy skin, comatose.
+May have slimy skin, comatose.
 Treated with o2, iv, monitor, fluids.